FOOD

 FLAKE, TABLET, and PELLETED FOODS

-Flake, tablet, and pelleted foods are the most widely used food for aquarium fish for good reasons: they are generally inexpensive, easy to use, and well-balanced.
-These foods are available in many forms including specially formulated mixtures for certain fish or conditions.
+Flake, tablet, and pelleted foods are the most widely used diets in the aquarium hobby because they are generally inexpensive, easy to use, and well-balanced.
+These foods are available in many formulations, including those specially tailored for particular fish species or conditions.

-Flakes can be fed one to four times a day, but only in small amounts which can be consumed by the fish in two minutes or less (Algae pellets are an exception).
-Flakes absorb water within 10 seconds of being added to the water.
-With fish that feed on the flakes before they absorb water, the flakes should be soaked before adding them to the tank.
+Flakes can be offered one to four times daily in small amounts that fish can consume within two minutes (algae pellets are an exception).
+Note that flakes will begin absorbing water within 10 seconds of being added; for fish that feed on them quickly, pre-soaking the flakes may be beneficial.

 MICRO FOODS

-Micro foods are easier to collect or culture than they are to buy.
-Micro foods are usually used for raising small fry.
+Micro foods are typically collected or cultured rather than bought, and they are primarily used for raising small fry.

 Green Water (Suspended Algae)

-Green water is easily cultured.
-Simply take a jar of aquarium or aged tap water and leave it in a sunny spot.
-Add some algae from the aquarium and add a few drops of plant fertilizer.
-The suspended algae should develop within a few days.
-Dispense the 'green water' using an eye dropper.
+Green water is easily cultured by placing a jar of aquarium or aged tap water in a sunny location, adding a small amount of algae from your tank, and a few drops of plant fertilizer.
+Within a few days, suspended algae will develop; dispense it with an eyedropper.

 Infusoria and Rotifers

-Infusoria is the name given to certain single-celled microorganisms.
-Infusoria are often present in the aquarium.
-Infusoria can be cultured by adding crushed banana or lettuce to a jar filled with aquarium water.
-Within a few days, the presence of infusoria can be determined by the cloudy water.
-Feed the infusoria using an eyedropper.
-Rotifer eggs can often be purchased at pet shops.
+Infusoria refers to various single-celled microorganisms often found in aquaria.
+They can be cultured by adding crushed banana or lettuce to a jar of aquarium water.
+As the water becomes cloudy with growing infusoria, feed them to the fry using an eyedropper.
+Rotifer eggs are also available at pet shops.

 Other Protists